Fire and rescue services

 Full travel advice: Travel

-Street crime occurs in Uruguay.
+Street crime occurs in Uruguay, particularly in Montevideo.
 This includes:

 Smash and grab robberies from cars stopped at traffic lights also occur.